MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 - GET
 - POST
-- HEAD asks server to leave requested object out of response
+- HEAD asks server only the head
 - PUT uploads file in entity body to path specific in URL field
 - DELETE which deletes file specified in the URL field

 Some of the HTTPS response status codes are:

 - 200 OK
-- 301 Moved permanently
+- 301 Permanently moved
 - 400 Bad request
-- 404 Not fould
+- 404 Not found
 - 505 HTTP version not supported

-### Cookies
+## Cookies

 The are 4 main types of **Cookies**: cookies header line of HTTP response meassage (Susan always access internet from PC), cookie header line in next HTTP request message (she visits specific e-commerce site fo the first time), cookies file kept on a user's host manages by the browser (to give unique ID in a login so that in refres the browser doesn't log out) and back-end database at Web site (website tracks the user shopping list).

 ![Cookies](https://i.imgur.com/DZ42h5b.png)

-### Proxy server
+## Proxy server

 **Proxy servers** are used to cache a certain web page.
 For example if a user in the university (using the university's proxy server) request a static page from a web server the proxy server saves it, so in case another user request it, the proxy server won't reach it another time.
 Proxy server acts as both client and server, in the server side a preprocessed page can be given to a user if he requests it in short period of times.